Common sense reasons you need your “beauty sleep.”

 The bottom line: if you sleep enough, your body can fulfill its basic functions and then put energy into improving your hair and skin.
 But are people sleeping enough to get its benefits?

-According to the great “sleep guru,” Dr. James Maas (aka old white guy who looks like your 70-year-old white-sneaker wearing uncle) 70% of adults get a bad night of sleep 2-3 nights a week.
-Is this statistic useful to you?
-Not really, because you (and I would venture most people in the US) know that we Americans often don’t sleep well.
+According to the great “sleep guru,” Dr. James Maas, 70% of adults get a bad night of sleep 2-3 nights a week.
+Is this statistic shocking to you?
+Probably not, because you (and I would venture most people in the US) know that we Americans often don’t sleep well.
 It’s even considered a virtue if you work so hard you don’t sleep enough.
 This was the unfortunate opinion of Karen the Accountant from our story.

 So how much sleep do you need?